Say It Isn’t So! The Baiji River Dolphin Has Gone Extinct…The Rainforest Site

 Conservationists at the Zoological Society of London surveyed 3200 km of the Yangtze River in China, home of the unique baiji river dolphin, with hopes of saving the endangered species from extinction.
 But alas, without a dorsal fin in sight, and no clicks or whistles on the hydrophone, the rare Cetacean was deemed nonextant.

-Find out below why the baiji went extinct and what we can do to protect other distinct and endangered species from a similar fate.
+Watch the video to find out why the baiji went extinct and what we can do to protect other distinct and endangered species from a similar fate.

 Earlier this year scientists discovered a new species of river dolphin, dubbed the Araguaian “boto” (another name for river dolphin), which is also thought to be critically endangered.
-Click here to help protect the Amazonian Rainforest, which is home to the Araguaian and other vulnerable species of boto.
+Protect the Amazonian Rainforest, which is home to the Araguaian and other vulnerable species of boto.